clee-dev/blockade.js/README.md

 Blockade.js is a library that provides easy object storage that's blockchain-powered, which provides an immutable history.

-*(The storage is private and in-memory, not distributed via public/private keys.)*
+*(This is a private, in-memory blockchain - not a decentralized public blockchain like bitcoin/ethereum)*

 *Contributions welcome!*